chirpley/docs/docs/source/faqs.rst

 Which Social media Channels are available?
 ------------

-Because we're still in an early testing stage we've chosen to launch the platform with only Twitter as social platform.
+Because we are still in an early testing stage we've chosen to launch the platform with only Twitter as social platform.
-This way we've been able to focus our development on the backend of our platform to make it robust and ready for the future.
+This way we have been able to focus our development on the backend of our platform to make it robust and ready for the future.
-Later this year we'll add more social-media channels like Instagram, Tiktok, Facebook etc.
+Later this year we will add more social-media channels like Instagram, Tiktok, Facebook etc.

 .. raw:: html